Iterative Motion Editing with Natural Language: Method

-\textbf{Iterative Editing} Editing motion is inherently an iterative process.
-A human coach might correct, ``Kick your right leg higher... higher... now finish in a squat.''
-Alone, edits like ``higher" are vague, but gain context from previous instructions.
-We achieve this behavior by retaining previous motion editing instructions and LLM agent responses and including them in the agent's context window when parsing at the Root node.
-This allows the agent to reference earlier conversation without their explicit mentions.
+Editing motion is an iterative process, and a key goal in our system is to support iterative editing via an extended conversation between the user and the system.
+Iterative edits can be necessary to clarify or disambiguate the goal movement, or to break larger editing intents into sub-goals.
+For example, a human might correct, \example{``Kick higher'', ``Higher'', ``Now finish in a squat.''} Alone, edits like ``higher'' are ambiguous, but gain context from knowledge of previous instructions.
+So, we provide previous editing instructions and MEO program outputs from the entire session as part of the input prompt in each step.
+Thus the LLM agent can reference earlier conversation points without their explicit mention in a new $E$, can correct programs in the case of human-computer miscommunication, and build upon previous edits.